How To Use Brownells Cerrosafe Alloy

 Frequently Asked Questions

-Brownells Cerrosafe is a low-melting-point alloy used primarily for creating precise casts of firearm chambers.
-This is invaluable for diagnosing obstructions, such as case head separations or foreign objects, that prevent a firearm from cycling correctly.
+Brownells Cerrosafe Alloy is a specialized low-melting-point material (158°F - 190°F) primarily used for creating precise casts of firearm chambers.
+This technique is invaluable for diagnosing obstructions, verifying headspace, or checking chamber dimensions without damaging the firearm.

 How do you use Cerrosafe to remove a chamber obstruction?